PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS11.PNG)

-Feel free to experiment with IntelliSense some more, but then revert your changes so you have only the `msg` variable and the `print` call, and save the file **(Ctrl+S)**.
+Feel free to experiment with IntelliSense some more, but then revert your changes so you have only the `msg` variable and the `print` call and save the file **(Ctrl+S)**.

 ### Run Hello World
 It's simple to run `hello.py` with Python.
 Just click the **Run Python File in Terminal** play button in the top-right side of the editor.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS15.PNG)

-The buttons opens a terminal panel in qhich your python interpreter is automatically activated, then runs `python 3 hello.py` (macOS/Linux) or `python hello.py` (Windows):
+The button opens a terminal panel in which your python interpreter is automatically activated, then runs `python 3 hello.py` (macOS/Linux) or `python hello.py` (Windows):

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS16.PNG)